 The original DVD special features were as follows.
 There was a making-of documentary called ‘A New Frontier’ with cast and crew interviews; an interview with designer Roger Murray-Leach; a model effects roll footage; a CGI effects roll footage and 3-D Technical Schematics for the Nerva Beacon.
 There was a BBC1 trailer for the story’s first episode; unused alternative titles (now on the ‘Robot’ disc for the Season 12 Blu-ray); a CGI effects option for the story and the ‘TARDIS-Cam No. 1’ CGI model sequence.
 There was also a photo gallery of the story; an info-text commentary option to enjoy; a stereo sound audio mix option for the story and a DVD audio commentary with Tom Baker, Elisabeth Sladen and producer Phillip Hinchcliffe.

-On Disc 2 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the movie/omnibus version of ‘The Ark In Space’; the ‘New Frontier’ making-of documentary; the model effects roll footage; the BBC1 trailer; the CGI effects option for the story; the CGI effects roll footage; the 3-D Technical Schematics; the Roger Murray-Leach interview; the stereo sound audio mix option for the story; the DVD audio commentary; the info-text commentary option and the ‘Radio Times Listing’ PDF can also be found on there.
-The photo gallery for ‘The Ark In Space’ has been updated for 2018 on the Blu-ray.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the movie/omnibus version of ‘The Ark In Space’; the ‘New Frontier’ making-of documentary; the model effects roll footage; the BBC1 trailer; the CGI effects option for the story; the CGI effects roll footage; the 3-D Technical Schematics; the Roger Murray-Leach interview; the stereo sound audio mix option for the story; the DVD audio commentary; and the ‘Radio Times Listings’ PDF can also be found on there.
+The info-text commentary option and the photo gallery for ‘The Ark In Space’ have been updated for 2018 on the Blu-ray.